◷ Reading Time: 5 minutes

 var builder = new DecisionTableBuilder("DT name"); builder .AddInput("va1", "var2") .AddOutput("result") .AddCondition("var1", "var1") .AddAction("Action", "result") // adding the rules .AddData("x", "y", "1") .AddData("", "", "2"); var table = builder.Build();

-To create the Decision Table model from the builder, simply call Export method.
+To create the Decision Table model from the builder, simply call the Export method.

 IElementModel dtModel = builder.Export().First();